EXYZED/AerodynamicalCollective/_posts/2019-09-04-Vortex-Generation.md

 * Avoid using sharp changes in angles relative to the direction of the wind to preserve laminar flow.
 * Place VG's where effectively used where flow is already separated and not laminar.
 * Experiment with different types of shapes with Vortex Generators to see what effect they have.

+## Application

+### Formula One Aerodynamics
+Formula One front-wing aerodynamics tend to be turbulent, as often informally referenced as (dirty air) - a main factor within creating turbulent forces against the body layer.

+Vortex generation is applied on the Formula One vehicle towards the main body component of the car as common turbulence such as the many vortexes created by the front wing (i.e. the Y250 Vortex) has an negative effect on the boundary layer of the main body component.
+The skin-boundary layer of the body need be re-energised by vortex generators as there is greater travel for the air interaction.

 ![Vortex Generation on a Mercedes F1 Vehicle](/images/VortexGenerator_Fig01.png)